fictzio/rpg-markdown/README.md

 # Purpose of RPG Markdown

-RPG Markdown is an effort to create a writing rules for game content to make it easily parsable.
+RPG Markdown is an effort to create structure around writing game content and make it easily parsable.

 It should be easy to write and read, transform well to pdfs and other text formats and handle storyline elements and flow.
 Consider RPG Markdown a dialect of standard markdown.

 **We'll use RPG Markdown to**